This document is relevant for: Trn1

 Note

-Please use Hugging Face Optimum-Neuron<https://huggingface.co/docs/optimum-neuron/index> for best coverage and support of Hugging Face models running on Trainium and Inferentia devices.
+Use Hugging Face Optimum-Neuron for the best coverage and support for Hugging Face models running on AWS Trainium and Inferentia devices.

 In this tutorial, we show how to run a Hugging Face script that uses Hugging Face Trainer API to do fine-tuning on Trainium.
 The example follows the text-classification example which fine-tunes BERT-base model for sequence classification on the GLUE benchmark.